Impulsx/Pickits/README.md

 //////

-# Map pick it section
+# Map pickit section

-This is included in the pickits
+This is included in the pickits:

 /////////////////////////////////////////////////////////////////////////////////////
 //                                                                                 //